-For undergrads, the prerequisites are CS 3505 and CS 2100.
-It is also highly recommended you have taken CS 3130 - in many ways, this is the natural continuation of that course.
+For undergrads, the prerequisits are CS 3500 and CS 3130 and MATH 2270 (or equivalent), and CS 4150 is a corequisite.

 In the past, this class has had undergraduates, masters, and PhD students, including many from outside of Computer Science.
-Most have kept up fine, and still most have been challenged.
+Most (but not all) have kept up fine, and still most have been challenged.
 If you are unsure if the class is right for you, contact the instructor.